IgnacioGri/Casosdeuso/replit.md

 - **API Style**: RESTful API utilizing JSON for communication.
 - **Database**: Entity Framework Core, configured for an in-memory database by default, with readiness for PostgreSQL.
 - **Security**: Implemented `HttpClient Factory` for memory leak prevention, comprehensive input sanitization (XSS, path traversal), robust validation in controllers (request size limits), custom rate limiting (100 requests/minute), and 30-second timeouts for all HttpClients.
+- **Code Quality**: All server-side build warnings resolved.
+Clean build with 0 errors and 0 warnings on server components.

 ### Core Features
 - **Multi-step Form System**: Progressive form with 9 steps for entity use cases and 6 for others, featuring dynamic fields and client-side validation.